worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 July 9, 1979\.
 Voyager 2's Jupiter encounter.

-Sarah wasn't at JPL.
+Liv wasn't at JPL.
 She'd taken vacation time—first vacation in eighteen months.
 Told them she was going to visit family in San Francisco.
 Instead, she drove to Arizona and spent the week with Martin Cole at his radio installation.

 They monitored the flyby together.
 The same five-note signal appeared, this time from V2, aimed back toward V1's trajectory.
 A response.
 A confirmation.
 The conversation continuing.